Dark Fermions in Fluctuating Valence Insulators: The Principal Physical Results

-The perturbative calculation breaks down as $g\mu_B H_0$ is increased to the order of the gap $\overline{\Gamma}$.
-Now we consider the relation Eq. (\ref{Gamma}) between $\overline{\Gamma}_{\sigma}$ and $(1- n_{f,-\sigma})$, which marks the end of the Kondo or mixed-valence renormalizations.
-As argued earlier \cite{CMVcorrins}, the occupation of the minority $f$-spin must go to $0$ and the occupation of the majority $f-$spin $\to 1/2$, maintaining the occupation required at mixed-valence by the condition that $V >> t$.
-This marks a transition \cite{CMVcorrins} from the insulator to a (polarized) metal where ${\overline{t}}_{\downarrow} \to 0$ so that the hybridization of the wide band with this spin disappears.
+The perturbative calculation of the response to a static magnetic field breaks down as $g\mu_B H$ is increased to the order of the gap $\overline{\Gamma}$.
+Now we must re-consider the relation Eq. (\ref{Gamma}) between $\overline{\Gamma}_{\sigma}$ and $<1- n_{f,-\sigma}>$, which marks the end of the Kondo or mixed-valence renormalizations.
+As argued earlier \cite{CMVcorrins}, the occupation of the minority $f$-spin must go to $0$ and the occupation of the majority $f-$spin $\to 1/2$, maintaining the occupation required at mixed-valence by the condition that $\overline{V} >> t$.
+This marks a transition \cite{CMVcorrins} from the insulator to a (polarized) metal where the effective ${\overline{t}}_{\downarrow} \to 0$ so that the hybridization of the wide band with this spin disappears.
 Near this point, the self-consistency condition continues to give $P_{\sigma} = \pm \overline{t}_{\sigma}$ on minimizing the energy with respect to $P_{\sigma}$ for a fixed $\overline{t}_{\sigma}$.
 Then we can write $(\overline{t}_{\sigma} + P_{\sigma}) = \zeta (H-H_c)$, where $H_c$ is the field for the transition to the metallic state, so that the dispersion of band at the chemical potential of one of the spins has $(\zeta (H_0-H_c))^2$ replacing $(\overline{t}+P)^2$.
 The {\it increase} of magnetization for $H_0 >H_c$ then starts with \be M \propto \sqrt{2H_c(H_0-H_c)}. \ee A sharp change in the magnetization just above the insulator to metal transition in a field was reported \cite{Singleton2021, Singleton_aps_2023} and appears to be consistent with Eq. (\ref{magn}).
 Also, no Zeeman splitting of oscillations was observed in the insulating state while it appears in the metallic state \cite{Singleton2021, Singleton_aps_2023}.
 These results are a strong tests of the theory given here.
 Interestingly, the torque in the experiments increases dramatically above $H_c$.
-I attribute this to the re-appearance of spin and therefore spin-orbit coupling in the low energy states at the transition to the metal.
+I attribute this to the re-appearance of spin and therefore of spin-orbit coupling for the low energy states in the ordinary metallic state arrived at in a large enough field.

-(vi) One necessary aspect of the theory are the $\alpha_{fk2\sigma}$ states localized at the chemical potential.
-They are dark but have a free-energy independent of temperature, so that there is ground state entropy.
-The magnitude of this in the simple model is large of $O(R \ln 2)$.
-If residual interactions remove their entropy, it must be at very low temperatures.